Prescription Drug Charges Pennsylvania

 BEING ARRESTED FOR PRESCRIPTION FRAUD

-Prescription Fraud falls under Pennsylvania’s Controlled Substances, Drugs, Device, and Cosmetic Act.
+Prescription fraud falls under Pennsylvania’s Controlled Substances, Drugs, Device, and Cosmetic Act.

 If you have been charged with simple possession of illegal medications through prescription fraud, it does not necessarily mean that you will be convicted.

-Prosecutors must prove that you are guilty of obtaining the prescription medication through misrepresentation, forgery, fraud, deception or subterfuge.
-Forging a physician’s name, increasing the number of refills or stealing prescription pads are common types of prescription fraud.
+Prosecutors must prove that you are guilty of obtaining the prescription medication through misrepresentation, forgery, fraud, deception, or subterfuge.
+Forging a physician’s name, increasing the number of refills, or stealing prescription pads are common types of prescription fraud.

-Depending on the circumstances, you may also be charged with fraud, theft or forgery.
+Depending on the circumstances, you may also be charged with fraud, theft, or forgery.

 If you are a medical professional and were charged with billing insurance companies or Medicare / Medicaid for false prescriptions, you face felony fraud charges.

 If you were charged with prescription fraud while also being cited for DUI of prescription medication, you really should contact an experienced drug attorney as soon as possible.
-You are facing multiple charges which could lead to a considerable time in prison, not to mention large fines and a suspended driver’s license.
+You are facing multiple charges which could lead to considerable time in prison, not to mention large fines and a suspended driver’s license.

 The most important task at hand is speaking with an experienced attorney with a successful track record in criminal drug court.